Floorplans and Tour - Engineering & Science Library

 Professors will place required readings for Engineering and Science courses on reserve at Stauffer Library .
 A variety of computer cables and small office equipment are available for loan at the Engineering and Science Circulation desk, such as: USB key; calculator; Apple 85w MacBook Pro 15 adapter with 17" MagSafe port; Apple 4w MacBook Air adapter with MagSafe 2 port; and an Apple 30-pin USB cable for early iPhone, iPod, iPad models.
 The short-term loans range from 1 hour to 3 hours, depending on the item.

 Workstations located throughout the library are networked to shared printer stations.
 The ground floor printer station (b&w and colour) is located to the right of the Circulation desk.

 In order to print or photocopy, you will need a library copy card.
-Cards can be purchased from the Circulation desk or the copy card dispensers located to the left of the Ground Floor printer stations (beneath the information display screen).
+Cards can be purchased from the copy card dispensers located to the left of the Ground Floor printer stations (beneath the information display screen).

 A number of public workstations and study tables are located on the first floor (one floor above entry).
 These workstations are well-equipped with a variety of software packages frequently used by students and faculty in the sciences and engineering.

 Quick stop terminals and b&w printer station can be found to the right of the public workstations.
 (Colour print jobs may be sent to the ground floor printer.)
 A scanner is also available for public use at this station.